CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/Export/events-Event-Learner-provider.md

 keywords:
 last_updated: September, 2019
 tags:
-summary: "The learner event export will allow you to identify which events a learner is registered.
+summary: "The learner event export will allow you to identify in which events a learner is registered.
 It contains basic learner and event data."
 sidebar: home_sidebar
 permalink: event-learner-metadata-provider.html
 folder: Export